 Serum iron, Serum Ferritin, Total iron binding capacity (TIBC), Thyroid stimulating hormone (T3, T4, TSH), VDRL (a screening test for syphilis), Complete blood count (CBC).

-A small section of scalp usually 4mm in diameter is removed and examined under a microscope to help determine the cause of hair loss.
+A small section of the scalp usually 4mm in diameter is removed and examined under a microscope to help determine the cause of hair loss.

-The hair pull test is a simple diagnostic test in which the physician lightly pulls a small amount of hair (approx 100 simultaneously) in order to determine if there is excessive loss.
+The hair pull test is a simple diagnostic test in which the physician lightly pulls a small amount of hair (approx 100 simultaneously) in order to determine if there is an excessive loss.
 Normal range is one to three hairs per pull

-the densitometer is a handheld magnification device which is used check for miniaturization of the hair shaft.
+The densitometer is a handheld magnification device which is used check for miniaturization of the hair shaft.

 Treatment for Female Hair Loss

-- Specialized Treatment for Women:
+Specialized Treatment for Women:

 First of all use USFDA approved medical treatment for hair loss – Minoxidil 2% or 5% and LLLT